 Probably the biggest downsides of fabric involve the vulnerability of stains simply not coming out, and most fabrics not ageing very well.
 A lot of fabric types will become bunched up and start losing their elasticity, which can lead to sagging parts of your seat cover.

-It depends on the type of fabric that covers the chair, of course, and because of this fact you’ll often find these seats are combined with some kind of vinyl leather.
-This way, the fabric is used for its breathability in the back of the chair while a type of “leather” gives the chair some more longevity.
+It depends on the type of fabric that covers the chair of course, and because of this fact you’ll often find these seats are combined with some kind of vinyl leather.
+This way, the fabric is used for its breathability in the back of the chair while a type of leather material gives the chair some more durability.